Cloud-SPAN/cloud-admin-guide-2-managing-aws-instances/_episodes/02-instances-management-tasks.md

 We won't look into these files.
 Their main use is to register the results of AWS requests in case of errors happening.
 They were essential while developing the Scripts to get them right.

 # 7. Unforseen Instance Management
 The Scripts use-case scenario outlined above is typical of short workshops that last 1-4 days in a row.
-Yet sometimes it doesn't go that smoothly, that is, sometimes you won't able to run the scripts `csinstances_*.sh` using the same file "instancesNamesFile".
+Yet sometimes it doesn't go that smoothly.
+Sometimes you won't be able to run the scripts `csinstances_*.sh` using the same file "instancesNamesFile".

 Sometimes you will receive requests like those in the list below after you have both created the "instancesNamesFile" and run the script `csinstances_create.sh`, that is, some instances have been created and then you receive requests like: